At a Glance

-From the template gallery, click the Quick Answers filter.
+From the Template gallery, click the Quick Answers filter.

 Next, find and select Discover needs and frustrations.

 Important: You must start the short description with a verb ending in -ing.
-The description is added to a pre-written sentence, so it’s a good practice to use a lowercase letter for the first word and not end with a period or other punctuation.
-Quick Answers converts your description into the test questions, so the wording you enter is what participants see.
+The description is added to a pre-written sentence, so it's a good practice to use a lowercase letter for the first word and not end with a period or other punctuation.
+Quick Answers converts your description into the test questions, so the wording you enter is what contributors see.

 Some examples include: